BIH-CEI/UTN/input/pagecontent/scenario_teleconsultation.md

 {: .grid }

-### Scenario Practitioner to Practitioner Teleconsultation
+### Scenario ICU - Practitioner to Practitioner Teleconsultation

-This scenario shows how the consultation between practitioner to practitioner should look like in a telemedicine setting.
+This scenario for the inpatient encounter in an ICU setting illustrates how a consultation between two practitioners can be conducted in a telemedicine context  using FHIR resources.

-- The practitioner makes the service request to the practitioner in another location.
-The service request consists of the composition of procedures, conditions, therapies of the encounter.
+- A practitioner at Charité initiates a ServiceRequest to a practitioner at Uniklinik Würzburg.
+This ServiceRequest references a Composition containing relevant clinical information such as procedures, conditions, and therapies from the encounter (via ServiceRequest.supportingInfo).

-- The practitioner then checks the composition and adds a new section for the consultation note.
+- The receiving practitioner reviews the Composition and adds a new section to include their consultation note.
+This updated Composition references the original ServiceRequest using the basedOn extension, thereby linking the consultation response to the original request.

 |  Field(s) | Example Instance |